lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/processing_docs/3_mapping.md

 - `drop_genes_list`: Optional comma-separated string of gene names to exclude from mapping
   - Format: "'Gene1','Gene2','Gene3'"
-  - Leave empty to skip gene filtering
+  - Leave empty to include all genes

 **Mapping Algorithm:**